SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 As can be seen, the 3 equation system is simplified down to 1 equation.
-To see the solved states and equations we can use the respecive functions
+To see the solved states and equations we can use the respective functions

 ```@example l1
 states(sys)